hcv1027/CarND-Capstone/note.md

 1. Using KDTree so search closest waypoint
 2. Using loop function to control publish frequency, 50 hz
 3. Make sure the closest waypoint return from KDTree is in front of our car, not behind out car.
 For this requirement, we use hyperplane, and compute dot product.
+4. We need to do some logic check when we loop all the way back around.

 ---